 An audit of the Trustee's skills is undertaken on an annual basis at the beginning of the academic year to ensure the Board has the right people with the right skills to govern the school effectively and to identify skills/knowledge gaps that may require training.
 A plethora of free training is available for all Trustees to undertake to support their development and to ensure they have the relevant skills and knowledge to be effective in their role.
-Development sessions are scheduled throughout the year and is based on the needs of the Trustees; this academic year, Trustees undertook Safeguarding update in November 2022 and GDPR and Unconscious Bias training in February 2023.
-Trustees report at each full Board the training that they have undertaken and actions/considerations arising from that training are discussed.
-All training is recorded on the Trustees personal training record on Governorhub.
+Development sessions are scheduled throughout the year and are based on the needs of the Trustees; this period, Trustees undertook Safeguarding update in September/October 2023 and Health and Safety training in November 2023 Trustees report at each meeting the training that they have undertaken and actions/considerations arising from that training are discussed.
+All training is recorded on the Trustees personal training record on Governorhub and on a central record held by the Chair of Trustees so that any gaps in training are easily spotted and rectified.